AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ].
 ```

 After evaluating this script, the expression `n feed: {1 .
 0}` evaluates to `#(0.9735546630024936)`, an array having an expected float value close to 1.
-The example is actually very verbose.
+If we step back a bit, we see that the script is actually very verbose.
+For example, why should we manually handle the repetition?
+Why having the message `train:desiredOutputs:` called so many times?
+We can greatly simplify the way network are trained by providing a bit of infrastructure.

-We define the following method:
+Consider the following method:

 ```Smalltalk
 NNetwork>>train: train nbEpoch: nbEpoch